 -“Oh well, I thought I would let you know”

 Puzzled after one of the most bizarre of encounters, I carried the pints to the small table in silence.
-I knew that Sergio and Arlene weren’t great travellers on water.
-Arnold and I were used to it, we sailed and worked on the Atlantic; he had been sick once, and to this day, I can proudly say that I never was.
-I told him quietly what the old guy told me and we enjoyed our few pints before heading to bed early.
+I knew that Sergio and Arlene weren’t great travelers on water.
+“The Hero” and I were used to it, we sailed and worked on the Atlantic; he had been sick once, and to this day, I can proudly say that I never was.
+I told him quietly what the old guy told me and he looked at his drink emotionless as one would expect; we parked it there and enjoyed our few pints before heading to bed early.
 A night of gentle merry sway was soon to be turning into an unimaginable nightmare for most…

 The ferry stopped dead; engines still running, but on neutral.
 Not cool… We finished our pints, which strangely remained intact in our hands, and offered our services to one of the officers on board.
-We gave people black sugared tea and told them to eat something, told them that we would find easier water soon, and all will just be an unpleasant memory (well, great fun for me, less enjoyable for most).
-People suffering from sea sickness told me that they would give anything to be on dry land… That I can believe… Especially when I found my Parisian friends; one couple “Port”at the door, the other “starboard”, with the very gentleman who wished so much for a rocky crossing; he had his wish coming true as he cried and coughed, half his body inside, the other out, gasping for fresh air ( that, we had plenty of!).
+We gave people black sugared tea and told them to eat something, told them that we would find easier waters soon, and all will just be an unpleasant memory (well, great fun for me, less enjoyable for most).
+People suffering from sea sickness told me that they would give anything to be on dry land.
+That I can believe, especially when I found my Parisian friends; one couple “Port”at the door, the other “starboard”, with the very gentleman who wished so much for a rocky crossing; he had his wish come true as he cried and coughed, half his body inside, the other out, gasping for fresh air ( that, we had plenty of!).
 I could have said “I told you so”, but decided to be a better man.
 “Drink this, you’ll feel better, I promise”.
 I simply smiled with an honest sympathy… (And a voice in my head shouted: “ya freakin’ eejit”).
-It took us nearly 30 hours before we reached the safety of Rosslare…
+It took us nearly 30 hours before we reached the safety of Rosslare Ferry Terminal in Wexford.

 The moral of this story is; eat well before a long journey, be careful what you wish for, and like my old friend Harvey used to say: “If you can’t stand the tide, don’t leave the harbour!”.